Zunyi: Geography

+Climate

 Zunyi has a four-season, monsoon-influenced humid subtropical climate (Köppen Cfa), slightly modified by elevation.
 It has fairly mild winters and hot, humid summers; close to 60% of the year's 1022 mm of precipitation occurs from May to August.
 The monthly 24-hour average temperature ranges from 4.7 °C in January to 25.4 °C in July, while the annual mean is 15.8 °C. Rain is common throughout the year, with 176 days annually precipitation, though it does not actually accumulate to much in winter, the cloudiest time of year; summer, in contrast, is the sunniest.
 With monthly percent possible sunshine ranging from around 9% in January and February to 42% in August, the city receives only 1,028 hours of bright sunshine annually; only a few locations in neighbouring Sichuan receive less sunshine on average.